authlib/joserfc/docs/en/guide/jws.rst

     BASE64URL(JWS Payload) || '.' ||
     BASE64URL(JWS Signature)

-An example of a compact serialization:
+An example of a compact serialization (line breaks for display purposes only):

 .. code-block:: text